-- SOAR staff, Partners, Chapter members, and other volunteers who visit Armenia make random inspections of the institutions.
+- SOAR staff, Chapter members, and other volunteers who visit Armenia make random inspections of the institutions.
 Discrepancies are to be reported immediately to SOAR’s Executive Board Chairman.

 - When possible, donations provided by SOAR are engraved and/or stamped with a corporate seal.